 What is Spot the Dog?

-Far from being a Crufts-like showcase of top dogs, Spot the Dog lists the mutts of the fund management industry.
-It uses statistical fund performance data to identify funds that have performed badly compared to their benchmark.
+Far from being a Crufts-like showcase of top dogs, Spot the Dog lists the bad mutts of the fund management industry.
+It uses statistical fund performance data to identify funds that have consistently performed badly compared to their benchmark.

-We don’t think it wins us any points with fund managers, but as you might have money stagnating in funds with abysmal performance records, we believe you have a right to know which funds those are.
+It doesn’t win us any points with fund managers, but as you might have money stagnating in funds with abysmal performance records, we believe you have a right to know which funds those are.

-In the latest Spot the Dog
+In the latest edition of Spot the Dog: